Molcas/OpenMolcas/doc/source/users.guide/programs/rhodyn.rst

               </KEYWORD>

 :kword:`AMPLitude`
-  On one line define as many amplitude values as many pulses you ask for.
+  On one line define as many amplitude values :math:`A` as many pulses you ask for.

   .. xmldoc:: <KEYWORD MODULE="RHODYN" NAME="AMPL" APPEAR="Amplitudes" KIND="CUSTOM" LEVEL="BASIC">
               %%Keyword: AMPLitude <advanced>